Grutas Tolantongo Hot Springs: What to Know Before You Go

 The bright blue thermal river at Grutas Tolantongo is stepped with rocks to create small pools.
 In the background is a rockface with cactus and other plants growing.

+The long river is damned at consistent intervals to create pools of thermals waters.
 It’s hard to find shade along the river, so you may want to time your visits for the early mornings or late afternoons.
 Alternatively, you can rent a table and chairs in the shade to take a break from the sun.

 The Cave and Waterfall